Étienne (song): Music video

-Chart performances and awards
+Chart performance and awards

 "Étienne" won the Vincent Scotto prize in 1987 and was certified Gold Disc in 1988 by the French certifier, the Syndicat National de l'Édition Phonographique.
-It entered the French top 50 Singles Chart on 14 November 1987 at number 24, peaked at number one for the five chart editions of January, before being replaced at this positions by Sabrina's hit "Boys (Summertime Love)", then remained on the chart for 23 weeks.
+It entered the French top 50 Singles Chart on 14 November 1987 at number 24, peaked at number one for the five chart editions of January, before being replaced at this position by Sabrina's hit "Boys (Summertime Love)", then remained on the chart for 23 weeks.
 Other countries where it was a top ten hit include Italy (number one), Switzerland (number three) and Austria (number six).
 On the European Hot 100 Singles, it debuted at number 67 on 14 November 1987, peaked for two weeks at number three, and remained on the chart for a total of 27 weeks, eight of them in the top ten.
 Much played on radio, it charted for ten weeks on the European Ariplay Top 50, with a peak at number eight in its seventh week.